Available Service Opportunities - Utah Health Scholars

 Description:

-Serve the Hurricane community by providing merchandise at a reasonable price.
+Serve the Cedar City community by providing merchandise at a reasonable price.
 Providing a means for our citizens to recycle items they no longer need.
 Providing an opportunity for volunteers to donate their labor as stewards or our community.
 Providing a source of funds to finance the needs of our growing parish.
-Open Thursday, Friday, or Saturday
+Open Thursday, Friday, and Saturday.

 Contact Information: